 The body of the shoe is flexible, so it does the best on dry trails littered with rocks, leaves, roots, and all the rest.
 The lugs are not too long and multi-directional, which grabs the trail on both flat and steep slopes.

 While running in the mountains of the San Juans, we commonly encountered mega-steep switchbacks littered with rocks over hard-packed dirt.
-While we didn't trust this shoe as much as we would one with longer lugs, once we leaned into the terrain, we learned that the outsole does indeed stick.
+While we didn't trust this shoe as much as we would one with thicker lugs, once we leaned into the terrain, we learned that the outsole does indeed stick.

 Lateral traction is also great.
 When running on a snowy day, this shoe did indeed slip here and there (as all will without microspikes).
 When wearing another contender on one foot, and this on the other, the Ultraventure did much better holding when the trail sloped off to one side.
 Where one shoe slipped out, this one stayed the course, offering remarkable lateral traction on these slippery surfaces.